 Zing when used with the ZST component preallocates a chunk of memory to hold the entire Xmx value setting to house regular Java objects that get allocated on the heap, plus additional spaces for other data types.

 The first choices you make in reserving memory in Zing are how much memory to reserve and when in the JVM process life cycle you want it allocated.
 Use the utility system-config-zing-memory in the Zing Systems Tools set to make your choices.

 For Zing with ZST the two available policies for determining when to preallocate Zing memory are:

-Selecting reserve-at-launch will preallocate all the Zing memory when the ZVM process starts, and releases it when the process ends.
+Selecting reserve-at-launch will preallocate all the Zing memory when the Zing java process starts, and releases it when the process ends.
 This is the mode you might prefer if Zing java is not always used on this host, like on developer machines, or if you have a mixed environment with other processes running.